 The earnings boost is greatest where pupils had career talks at age 14 and found them ‘very helpful’ at the time.
 As an example, a pupil who experienced six such very helpful talks could expect an average boost in their salary of £2,000 (in today’s money) at age 26, if in full-time employment.

 Therefore, all children at Harris Academy St John’s Wood are given a rich variety of engagements with outside speakers and careers’ talks each year of their life with us.
-Assistant Principal Adam Snell leads on this area of academy life and it is central to our curriculum offer.
+Kate Kopelman (Assistant Principal) and Laura Lewis (Vice Principal) lead on this area of academy life and it is central to our curriculum offer.

-If you are a parent or employer and have any questions about careers education at HASJW or about supporting our children to get access to employment experiences please email him at: email@example.com
+If you are a parent or employer and have any questions about careers education at HASJW or about supporting our children to get access to employment experiences please email us at firstname.lastname@example.org and email@example.com.